Volodya1234/cpuminer-multi/README.md

 CPUMiner-Multi
 ==============

-This is a multi-threaded CPU miner, fork of [LucasJones](//github.com/lucasjones)' cpuminer-multi.
+This is a multi-threaded CPU miner.

 #### Table of contents